inCaller/prometheus_bot/README.md

     template_path: "template.tmpl" # ONLY IF YOU USING TEMPLATE
     time_zone: "Europe/Rome" # ONLY IF YOU USING TEMPLATE
     split_msg_byte: 4000
-    send_only: false # use bot only to send messages.
+    send_only: true # use bot only to send messages.
     ```

 3. Run ```telegram_bot```.
 See ```prometheus_bot --help``` for command line options